regerege/FsNes/README.md

 1. Aim for cross platform as much as possible.
 2. Make it with immutable coding except multi-thread, GUI, memory.
 3. Initially we will use WPF to create a GUI.

+# Goal
+1. Completion of the emulator
+2. Completion of Disassembler
+3. Completion of Debugger
+4. Completion of Assembler
+5. Cooperation with Visual Studio

 # Licence
 MIT Licence